-**As of April 30, 2013, Customs and Border Protection (CBP) began implementation of the electronic version of the I-94.
-Travelers will no longer receive a paper copy of the I-94 when entering the United States at all air and sea ports.
-CBP will stamp admission category, date of entry and duration of status in passports.
-Travelers may print out a paper copy of their I-94 card by accessing their record online at www.cbp.gov/I94.
+Students will be given a new admission number (I-94 number) each time they enter the U.S. As of April 2013, Customs and Border Protection (CBP) began implementation of the electronic version of the I-94.
+Travelers will no longer receive a paper copy of the I-94 when entering the U.S. at all air and sea ports.
+CBP will stamp date of entry, admission category and duration of status in passports.
+Travelers then must print out a paper copy of their I-94 card by accessing their record online at www.cbp.gov/i94.

 Obtaining a Visa

 Expect longer processing times as consulates are now conducting a more thorough background check on all applicants and interviews for most applicants are required.
 In some cases, students have been experiencing delays of more than 30 days.
 It is a good idea for you or a family member at home to check with the local consulate or embassy for the current processing time and schedule an appointment, if possible.

 Unpredictable closing and Policy/Procedural Changes:

 There could be occasional closings for security updates/checks beyond the regular closing periods.
 Consular posts may also enforce additional policy or procedural changes as necessary.
 It is highly recommended that you do the following: